BUY 3, GET 15% OFF!!!

 • Pat dry with a soft microfiber cloth.

-• Let it air dry completely before wearing or storing it.
+• Allow it to air dry completely before wearing or storing.

 How to Clean Tarnished Gold-Plated Jewelry

-If your gold-plated jewelry has lost its shine or shows signs of tarnish, don't worry it can still be revived with simple at-home remedies.
-Try these gentle methods below.
+If your gold-plated jewelry has lost its shine or shows tarnish, it can be restored with gentle home remedies.

 Baking Soda Paste (For Light Tarnish)

-• Mix 1 tbsp baking soda + a few drops of water into a paste.
+• Mix 1 tablespoon of baking soda with a few drops of water to form a paste.

 • Mix equal parts white vinegar and water.

-• Dip a soft cloth in the mix and gently wipe the jewelry.
+• Dip a soft cloth in the solution and gently wipe the jewelry.

-• Avoid soaking gold-plated items directly in vinegar just wipe and clean.
+• Avoid soaking gold-plated items in vinegar; only wipe gently.

 Explore More: Does Gold Plated Jewelry Tarnish?